Peter Carey (historian): Early life and education

+Career

 Carey taught at Oxford, first being elected to a Prize Fellowship at Magdalen College in 1974.
 He served there until 1979, when he became the Laithwaite fellow and tutor in modern history at Trinity College.

-Carey has also been described as a friend of Burmese pro-democracy leader Aung San Suu Kyi and of her late husband, the scholar Michael Aris.
+Carey has also been described as a friend of Burmese pro-democracy leader Aung San Suu Kyi and of her husband Michael Aris.
 He appeared in the 2010 Danish documentary Aung San Suu Kyi: Lady of No Fear by Anne Gyrithe Bonne, in which he commented on Suu Kyi's years in Oxford and her early political outlook, as well as in the 2012 BBC Two This World film Aung San Suu Kyi: The Choice.

 In 2006, he was made a grand officer in the Order of Prince Henry the Navigator by the government of Portugal.
 Carey took early retirement in 2008 and moved to Indonesia.

 Carey appeared in a film, Prabowo: Sang Patriot (Prabowo: The Patriot), promoting Prabowo Subianto, a candidate in the 2014 Indonesian presidential election.
 In the film, Prabowo is presented as having an illustrious family with at least two family members having assisted Diponegoro during the Java War, and Carey praises the self-sacrifice of these two ancestors.
 However, Carey later stated that the footage of his interview on Prabowo's ancestry had been taken from an entirely separate interview on the Java War without his permission.
 He then requested that Gerindra both remove his scenes, which was done, and withdraw the film, which was not.
 This attracted criticism.
 One critic claimed that Carey was "selling his soul", and another scholar asserted that Carey has a longstanding and close relationship with Prabowo, that Carey had not asked to be removed from the movie and that Carey had been vague and obfuscating and introduced irrelevancies in defending his appearance in the film.
 Carey responded, maintaining that his words had been taken out of context and pointing out that his original interview had not been done as a piece of political propaganda, but as an historical reflection on the impact of the Java War on Indonesian society.
 At no point in the original interview was any question asked about Prabowo, whom Carey only met six years later in 2020.

-Carey is married to Lina Surjanti and lives in Tangerang, Banten.
-Aside from his continued studies into Javanese culture, including a project to transliterate and translate the Javanese-language texts looted by the British from Yogyakarta in June 1812 under the auspices of the British Academy.
-He once owned a wallpaper shop which is now under new management.
-He is currently involved in heritage issues, and co-curated the "Diponegoro Room," a permanent exhibit in the Jakarta History Museum (Museum Sejarah Jakarta, Taman Fatahillah), which was opened by the Governor of Jakarta, Anies Baswedan, on 1 April 2019, and is now (2023–25) undergoing extensive renovation.
+Carey lives in Ireland.
+He is involved in heritage issues, and co-curated the "Diponegoro Room," a permanent exhibit in the Jakarta History Museum (Museum Sejarah Jakarta, Taman Fatahillah), which was opened by the Governor of Jakarta, Anies Baswedan, on 1 April 2019.